IMZolin/frt-web/README.md

 `Idea`: To make a website containing steppers as a way to interact with the client side with the server side.
 Also make it possible to authorize users.

-`Technologies`: ReactJS, Django, Docker, Redis, Nginx
+`Technologies`: ReactJS, Django, Docker, Redis, Nginx, Celery, Flower

 ## Get started